-NC Presenters ConsortiumOrganizer:
+North Carolina Presenters ConsortiumOrganizer:

 The flagship event of the North Carolina Presenters Consortium, ArtsMarket is a biennial three-day conference that draws hundreds of arts presenters, agents, performing artists, vendors, and service providers to downtown Durham, North Carolina.
-Featuring three dozen juried showcase performances and 120 exhibit booths, the conference provides high quality business opportunities and excellent value to delegates from North Carolina and well beyond.
+Featuring up to three dozen juried showcase performances and 120 exhibit booths, the conference provides high quality business opportunities and excellent value to delegates from North Carolina and well beyond.

 ArtsMarket is co-produced by the North Carolina Presenters Consortium (NCPC) and the North Carolina Arts Council.
 Our shared belief is that presenting is an act of collaboration – between artists, manager, presenters, sponsors, and audiences – and we have designed ArtsMarket to foster a spirit of collaboration and collegiality.

 Recent presenter delegates have said: